 Kashmiri Red Chili Powder: Another pantry staple along with turmeric powder, Kashmiri red chili powder is perfect for adding that characteristic red colour to dishes, without adding too much heat.

-- Prep the veggies and paneer cheese - Cut up the paneer into cubes, and the bell peppers and red onion into similar-sized pieces.
+- Prep the veggies and paneer cheese - Cut up the paneer into cubes.
+Cut the onions and the bell peppers into square-ish pieces.

-Prepare the marinade by whisking together the hung curd or Greek yogurt with turmeric, Kashmiri red chili powder, chaat masala, salt, garam masala, ginger and garlic paste, cumin powder, vegetable oil and gram flour.
-The marinade will have the consistency of a thin paste.
+2. Prepare the marinade - Prepare the marinade by whisking together the hung curd or Greek yogurt with turmeric, Kashmiri red chili powder, chaat masala, salt, garam masala, minced ginger, minced garlic, cumin powder, vegetable oil, and gram flour.
+The marinade will have the consistency of a thin batter.

-Let the marinade sit for 30 minutes to 1 hour, for the flavours to really catch on well.
+Let the marinade sit for 30 minutes to 1 hour, for the flavors to really catch on well.
 You can also prepare the marinated veggies a day in advance and store them in the fridge until right before cooking.

-And now the messy, but fun bit – skewer the paneer cubes onto wooden or metal skewers.
+4. Skewer the paneer cubes onto wooden or metal skewers.
 Alternate the paneer cubes with the veggies while skewering (see image below).

 5. Cook them on the stovetop or bake in the oven - To cook the paneer tikka on the stovetop, brush a little oil onto a grill pan (or a non-stick frying pan) and grill the skewers on the pan for around 5 minutes per side.
 You can also bake the paneer tikka skewers in the oven - bake in a pre-heated oven at 180 C or 350 F for 20 minutes, flipping over once at the halfway mark, to ensure even baking.

-Paneer tikka is the perfect party appetizer.
-It tastes delicious on its own, but can also be served with mint-coriander chutney or tamarind chutney or with a simple salad on the side.
-You can make your own chutneys at home with a few simple ingredients:
+Serving suggestions - Paneer tikka is the perfect party appetizer.
+It tastes delicious on its own, but can also be served with green chutney or tamarind chutney.
+Optionally, serve it with sliced raw onions (or use pickled red onions), lime wedges.

 - Pan for grilling